 The one bird that holds the greatest fascination among backyard bird- watchers is the hummingbird.
 There are sixteen species in the U.S and about 340 known in the world.
 Going back to early civilizations, the hummingbird was held in high regard.
 In Native American folklore, the hummer was thought to bring light.
 In other tribes, it was the bringer of rain.

 In Southern California we commonly see Anna's Hummingbird with a grayish-white body and iridescent green accents.
 The male has an iridescent ruby face and throat.
 He is unmistakable when spotted at feeders.
 The Rufous Hummingbird, a shorter, more aggressive species with a rusty brown head and coppery-orange throat is a frequent visitor, but it is the green-backed Allen's hummingbird who high-dives from above in a dramatic buzzing pass- much to our entertainment.
-It is really something to witness his courtship flight!
+It is really something to witness his courtship flight: a high dive into a repetitive pendulum swing.
+The song sounds like the twang of a Jew's harp.
 The black-chinned Costa's hummingbird, the smallest of our visitors, comes more frequently once winter has passed now that favorite desert plants are part of our urban xeriscape gardens.
 The male Costa has a stunning purple throat and chest which radiates like an amethyst when the light is just right!
 Jewels of the garden, indeed!

 Characteristics of Hummingbirds